titipata/pubmed_parser/README.md

  'subjects': 'Research Article'}
 ```

-You can also pass list or single xml path to function `parse_pubmed_xml_to_df` which will return parsed information in DataFrame format of all the path in the given list.
-Providing less than 10k xml paths are recommended if you do not parse in parallel since it can crash the memory.
+You can also pass a list of XML paths to the function `parse_pubmed_xml_to_df` which will return the parsed information in DataFrame format of all the XMLs in the given list.
+Providing less than 10k XML paths are recommended if you do not parse in parallel since it can crash the memory.
 It takes about 0.4 days to parse all PubMed Open Access subset, which has around a million files.

 ```python
 import pubmed_parser as pp